stride3d/stride-docs/en/contributors/engine/building-source-windows.md

 Do note that test solutions might fail but it should not prevent you from building `Stride.GameStudio`.

 ## Other IDEs
 You are not required to use Visual Studio to build the Stride engine with Visual Studio.
-You can also build entirely from command line or other IDE's such as [Rideror Visual Studio Code](building-source-windows-other-ide.md)
+You can also build entirely from command line or other IDE's such as [Rider or Visual Studio Code](building-source-windows-other-ide.md)